cncf/devstats.archive/USAGE.md

 Please note that this is not a correct JSON, it contains files separated by line `JSON: jsons/filename.json` - that says what was the original JSON filename.
 This file is 16.7M xzipped, but 1.07G uncompressed.

 Please also note that JSON for 2016-10-21 18:00 is broken, so running this command will produce no data.
 The code will output error to logs and continue.
-Always examine `errors.txt` from `kubernetes*.sh` script.
+Always examine `errors.txt` from `kubernetes/kubernetes*.sh` script.

 This will log error and process no JSONs:
 - `./gha2db 2016-10-21 18 2016-10-21 18 'kubernetes,kubernetes-client,kubernetes-incubator,kubernetes-helm'`.